MTV Video Music Awards: 2000s

 Russell Brand also made comments on the Jonas Brothers for wearing purity rings.
 Brand later faced criticism for his swipes at the trio.
 He confirmed his apology at the MTV Video Music Awards 2009 by saying "I upset the Jonas Brothers last year, I had to say sorry to them and they forgave me.
 They had to, they're Christians."
 During her introduction of T.I. and Rihanna's performance, Jordin Sparks, who also wears a purity ring, defended the boy-band by saying "It's not bad to wear a promise ring because not everybody, guy or girl, wants to be a slut."
-Sparks was in turn criticized for implying that those who do not wear purity rings or do not abstain are promiscuous.

-2009: At the 2009 Video Music Awards, singer-songwriter Taylor Swift won Best Female video for "You Belong with Me."
+Sparks was in turn criticized for implying that those who do not wear purity rings or do not abstain are promiscuous.2009: at the 2009 Video Music Awards, singer-songwriter Taylor Swift won Best Female video for "You Belong with Me".
 During her acceptance speech, rapper Kanye West unexpectedly showed up on stage.
-Taking the microphone from Swift, he announced "Yo Tay, I'm really happy for you, and Imma let you finish, but Beyoncé had one of the best videos of all time.
-One of the best videos of all time!"
-MTV cut away from the stage (showing Beyoncé with a surprised look) after West gave the microphone back to Swift and giving the middle finger to the audience as they started booing him off stage, and so Swift did not finish her speech.
+Taking the microphone from Swift, he announced "Yo Taylor, I'm really happy for you, and Imma let you finish, but Beyoncé had one of the best videos of all time.
+One of the best videos of all time!".
+MTV cut away from the stage (showing Beyoncé with a shocked and disapproved look) after West gave the microphone back to Swift and giving the middle finger to the audience as they started booing him off stage, and so Swift did not finish her speech.
 West was removed for the rest of the show.
-However, when Beyoncé won Video of the Year for "Single Ladies (Put a Ring on It)," she called Swift back on stage to "have her moment" (finishing her speech from winning Best Female Video).
+However, when Beyoncé won Video of the Year for "Single Ladies (Put a Ring on It)", she called Swift back on stage to "have her moment" (finishing her speech from winning Best Female Video).
 In an off-the-record portion of an interview the following day, President Barack Obama called West a "jackass" for his antics.
 During a post-interview, Jay-Z admitted West was wrong to go on stage, but he thought people were overreacting to the incident.

 Madonna opened the show talking about her experiences with Michael Jackson.
 After her speech, a Michael Jackson tribute commenced, including Janet Jackson performing the duet "Scream".
 The show closed with a sneak preview of Michael Jackson's This Is It movie.

+At the show's red carpet, Colombian singer Shakira and American singer Pink attended with the same dress.
+Both singers took it humorously and posed together for the paparazzi.